Lorenzo-Mazza/BSc-Thesis-Project-Santorini/README.md

 java -jar JARNAME.jar
 ```
 ### JAR
 The JAR is too heavy to load on GitHub (128 MB) because of the 3D GUI, so it is not provided inside the repository.
+You can download it from https://polimi365-my.sharepoint.com/:f:/g/personal/10615502_polimi_it/EiHdLyZq9qhHrK323bn59twBbuCcp11-ZbOGOIb5SPMTmg?e=EowLiJ